CrawleyM29/PractiumII-BCC/README.md

 ### Results 3: After Training

 The following results show our accuracy of 98.87% after applying the binary-cross-entropy for loss function and Adam optimizer for optimization.
-We can see that the orange bar that represents testing, starts at 88% and jaggid up to approximatly 92%.
+We can see that the orange bar that represents testing, starts at 88% and jagged up to approximately 92%.
 The blue line, representing training, goes from 87% to 98.87% accuracy.
 Success!

 ![Results2](https://github.com/CrawleyM29/PractiumII-BCC/blob/data-engineering/Plots/Model%20Accuracy.png)